soniapini/AgDataGrid/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng build se-ui-datagrid` to build the library, then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding